ericagol/script2gle/README.md

 legend('$\propto\mathcal N(0,1)$','$\propto$ Laplace','Location','southeast')
 ```

-**Remark**: due to the similarity between Octave/Matlab and Julia syntax, the above example can be also be run with Julia, just name it `smalltest.jl` and let `s2g` do the rest.
+**Remark**: due to the similarity between Octave/Matlab and Julia syntax, the above example can actually also be run with Julia, just name it `smalltest.jl` and let `s2g` do the rest.

 in your terminal, in the same directory with `$PATHS2G` the path to the executable `s2g`,